Bioplastics on the Run?

 We succeeded in designing the trend colours from Colour Road 2022 for the colouring of bio-based, home-compostable polymers for the first time as a pilot project.
 Eleven LIFOCOLOR Bio-C masterbatch formulas illustrate that biopolymer products don’t have to look boring - quite the opposite: biopolymers may look beautiful!

-In the course of our eternal colours concept and with regard to the high demands on colour concentrates for biopolymers, we have developed new masterbatches: based on 100% natural, vegan colourants.
-Learn more!
+In the course of our eternal colours concept and with regard to the high demands on colour concentrates for biopolymers, we have developed new masterbatches: based on 100% natural, or even vegan colourants.
+Get more information!